 Are you curious about Judaism?
 Are you thinking of choosing Judaism?
 Here are some excellent resources to explore on your journey.
-Don't forget to check out Judaism classes offered by the Union for Reform Judaism and Reform Jewish congregations, as well.
+Don't forget to check out Intro to Judaism classes offered by the Union for Reform Judaism and Reform Jewish congregations, too!

-- Living a Jewish Life by Anita Diamant: This book opens the door to Jewish tradition and offers a modern look at creating a Jewish home, and the cycle of the Jewish year, life cycle celebrations and more.
+- Living a Jewish Life by Anita Diamant: This book opens the door to Jewish tradition and offers a modern look at creating a Jewish home, the cycle of the Jewish year, life cycle celebrations, and more.

 - Lights in the Forest: Rabbis Respond to Twelve Essential Jewish Questions edited by Rabbi Paul Citrin: This anthology of essays presents a range of Jewish responses to both theological and philosophical questions pertaining to God, humanity, and the Jewish people.